Why Some Women Can’t Breastfeed

 Breastfeeding is often perceived as the ideal feeding method.
 But for some women, breastfeeding is not possible.
 For they may be plagued by medical conditions, past surgeries, or other personal challenges.
-This article aims to cast light on the reasons why some women can't breastfeed in mutiple ways and provide alternatives to breastfeeding that most of you may find useful.
+This article aims to shed light on the various reasons why some women can't breastfeed and to offer alternative feeding methods that many may find beneficial.

 Reasons Why Breastfeeding May Not Be Recommended